citp/privacy-policy-historical/n/ne/nex/nextscholarships.com.md

-> *The following text is extracted and transformed from the nextscholarships.com privacy policy that was archived on 2010-03-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100327052641id_/http%3A//nextscholarships.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nextscholarships.com privacy policy that was archived on 2010-11-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101126220300id_/http%3A//nextscholarships.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Scholarships and Beasiswa 2010 2011
+# Privacy Policy | College Scholarships for International Students 2011 2012

 ## Privacy Policy